fico7489/laravel-eloquent-join/README.md

 | >= 5.5.0 | 4.* | yes | master
 | < 5.5.0 | - | no | -

-Package is also tested for SQLLite, MySql and PostgreSql
+Package is also tested for SQLite, MySql and PostgreSql

 ## Installation & setup